msport469/fluximplied/README.md

 * You can contact us at Michael_Sportiello@urmc.rochester.edu.
 * We would appreciate you citing us.
 An acceptable citation follows: Sportiello M et alia, fluximplied: a hypothesis generating tool for flux analysis using a rate limiting step database.
 2021. https://github.com/sportiellomike/fluximplied.

-We would love if others helped contribute to the public database of rate limiting steps (see more below).
-If you're willing to help, we would love to credit your contribution here as well as with a certificate that officially declares you a super cool, super nice person.
-The database, in its current form, is limited to some of the more commonly discussed pathways like glycolysis or the citric acid cycle (TCA cycle).
-We would love to expand it.
 # The problem
 Differential expression analysis is increasingly commonplace.
 For us T cell immunologists, we might look at the number of genes that are upregulated in activated T cells compared to non-activated T cells and find that many of those in our list of upregulated genes have to do with killing target cells (an essential role of T cells).
 We might see that, after performing a statistical test using methods such as [enrichr](https://maayanlab.cloud/Enrichr/) that genes that have to do with cell killing are enriched in our upregulated gene set.